romainguy/pathway/README.md

 - End point
 The curve is weighted by the `PathSegment.weight` property.

+Conic curves are automatically converted to quadratic curves by default, see [Handling conic segments](#handling-conic-segments) below for more information.

 #### Cubic

 Cubic curve.
 The path segment contains 4 points in the following order: